ibm-cloud-docs/speech-to-text/audio-formats.md

 | `audio/ogg` | 8 hours 40 minutes |
 {: caption="Table 5.
 Maximum duration of audio in different formats"}

+In testing to compare the different audio formats, {{site.data.keyword.IBM}} determined that the WAV and FLAC formats delivered the best word error rate (WER).
+These formats can serve as a baseline for transcription accuracy because they maintain the audio intact with no data loss.
+The Ogg format with the Opus coded showed a slight degradation of 2% WER relative to the baseline.
+The MP3 format delivered the worst results, with a 10% degradation of WER relative to the baseline.

 The `audio/ogg;codecs=opus` and `audio/webm;codecs=opus` formats are generally equivalent, and their sizes are almost identical.
 They use the same codec internally; only the container format is different.
+{: note}

+### Maximizing transcription accuracy
+{: #audio-formats-recommendations}

+When choosing an audio format and compression algorithm, consider the following recommendations to maximize transcription accuracy:

+-   *Use an uncompressed and lossless audio format.* If the duration of your audio is less than 55 minutes (less than 100 MB), consider using the `audio/wav` format.
+Although the WAV format can accommodate only 55 minutes of audio, that is often sufficient for most transcription applications, such as customer support calls.
+And uncompressed WAV audio can produce more accurate transcription.
+-   *Use the asynchronous HTTP interface.* If you elect to use the WAV format but your audio exceeds the 100 MB limit, the asynchronous interface allows you to send up to 1 GB of data.
+-   *Use a compressed but lossless audio format.* If you have to compress your audio file, use the `audio/flac` format, which employs lossless compression.
+Lossless compression reduces the size of the audio but maintains its quality.
+The FLAC format is a good candidate for maximizing transcription accuracy.
+-   *Use lossy compression as a last resort.* If you need even greater compression, use the `audio/ogg` format with the Opus codec.
+Although the Ogg format uses lossy compression, the combination of the Ogg format with the Opus codec showed the least degradation in speech accuracy among lossy compression algorithms.

+Using other formats with greater levels of compression can compromise the accuracy of transcription.
+Experiment with the service to determine which format is best for your audio and application.
+For more ways to improve speech recognition, see [Tips for improving speech recognition](#audio-formats-tips).

 ## Audio conversion
 {: #audio-formats-conversion}